 For the executive management team we brought in an outside expert to give a seminar on antitrust issues.
 Overseas affiliates have their own local compliance rules and compliance training programs.

-October is Compliance Month at Epson.
-We use this month as an opportunity to remind ourselves of the importance of compliance in achieving the goals of the Management Philosophy and to communicate the Epson's compliance policies.
-In the 2015 fiscal year we expanded Compliance Month activities globally with the objective of raising compliance awareness in the workplace to achieve the ideals espoused in the Epson Group's Management Philosophy.
+October is Compliance Month throughout the Epson Group.
+We use this month as an opportunity to remind ourselves of the importance of compliance in achieving the Management Philosophy and to communicate Epson's compliance policies as an organization.
+FY2016 was the second year we held Compliance Month across the global Group to raise compliance awareness in the workplace to achieve the ideals espoused in the Epson Group's Management Philosophy.

-After Compliance Month activities are completed, we look to improve the activities for the following year by conducting a survey to find out what kind of actions were taken by each organization, the subject of discussions, and any compliance concerns people may have in Epson.
+After Compliance Month activities are completed, we look to improve the activities for the following year by conducting a survey to find out what kind of actions were taken by each organization and about any compliance concerns people may have in Epson.
 We also ask for opinions and suggestions about activities.
 Survey responses are totaled and analyzed, and the results are made available to employees.

 Business Continuity Management